The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvltwosection{APV trigger veto} \editor{Hikaru} The pipeline readout of the APV25 is implemented as a ring buffer and a \acrshort{FIFO} (see \ref{sec:C2_ondet_elec}).
+\lvltwosection{APV Trigger Veto} \editor{Hikaru} The pipeline readout of the APV25 is implemented as a ring buffer and a \acrshort{FIFO} (see \ref{sec:C2_ondet_elec}).
 It is notable that the chip is not equipped with a mechanism to prevent the overflow of the FIFO.
-Without countermeasures, 6-sample readout at a trigger rate of $30$~kHz causes a FIFO overflow error in a few milliseconds, which then requires resetting the chip.
+Without countermeasures, 6-sample readout at a trigger rate of \qty{30}{\kHz} causes a FIFO overflow error in a few milliseconds, which then requires resetting the chip.
 To overcome this error, the ``APV trigger veto'' module was developed and implemented in the firmware of the most upstream \acrfull{FTSW}~\cite{Nakao:2012aea}.
-The module monitors trigger and reset signals that will be eventually sent to the APV25 chips and calculates the future FIFO occupancy.
+The module monitors trigger and reset signals that are eventually sent to the APV25 chips and calculates the future FIFO occupancy.
 The triggers are vetoed if they would overflow the FIFO.
 In this way, the system prevents the FIFO overflow with minimal dead time, rather than sending busy signals from front-end electronics.
-According to a simulation shown in figure~\ref{fig:C6_APV_deadtime}, the dead time due to the APV trigger veto is around 3\% for 6-sample readout of $30$~kHz triggers following the Poisson distribution.
+According to a simulation shown in figure~\ref{fig:C6_APV_deadtime}, the dead time due to the APV trigger veto is around 3\% for 6-sample readout of \qty{30}{\kHz} triggers following the Poisson distribution.
 The simplest alternative, vetoing until the FIFO gets empty after every trigger, would yield 44\% dead time.
 With the mixed 3/6-sample acquisition mode the dead time would be suppressed to less than 1\% if the fraction of 3-sample triggers is more than 0.4.

-The trigger veto module has been integrated to the DAQ since \phasetwo{} and is working as expected.
+The trigger veto module was integrated to the DAQ since \phasetwo{} and is working as expected.

-\lvltwosection{Beam loss monitor and aborts, environmental monitors and interlocks} \editor{Livio} The monitoring of environmental parameters is a critical aspect of the operation and performance stability of SVD.
-We summarize here some key aspects of the operation experience concerning the radiation monitor and beam abort, the temperature and humidity monitors, and the hardware interlock.
+\lvltwosection{Beam Loss Monitor and Aborts, Environmental Monitors and Interlocks} The monitoring of environmental parameters is a critical aspect of the operation and performance stability of SVD.
+Some key aspects of the operational experience concerning the radiation monitor and beam abort, the temperature and humidity monitors, and the hardware interlock are summarized here.
 The details of these systems are described in \ref{sec:environment}.